Back to Living Real Change

 • Chicken or turkey (including ground turkey or chicken): 165 degrees F

-“Symptoms of food poisoning include diarrhea, nausea and vomiting,” says George Leach, M.D., an emergency medicine physician at Piedmont.
+“Symptoms of food poisoning include diarrhea, nausea and vomiting,” says George Leach, M.D., an emergency medicine physician.

 If your symptoms are uncontrolled and frequent, or if you become very dizzy or dehydrated, you may need to make a trip to your local urgent care center or the emergency department.